-The humble turtle, or tortoise, is really one of the powerful four Celestial Guardians in classic feng shui.
+The humble feng shui turtle, or tortoise, is really one of the powerful four Celestial Guardians in Classical feng shui.
 Add a replica or real turtle to your decor or landscaping for luck, longevity, serenity, and career success.

 Types of Turtles and Tortoises in Feng Shui